TobiasAagaard/SimpleInventory/README.md

     cd SimpleInventory
     ```

-    Replace the values with your actual MySQL server details!

 4. **Add `appsettings.json` to `.gitignore`**: Make sure that `appsettings.json` is not pushed to version control by adding it to your `.gitignore` file:

     ```